 - Account types.
 You’ll also want to pay attention to the types of accounts each broker offers.
 Some newer brokers like Robinhood don’t yet offer retirement accounts such as traditional or Roth IRAs, which is a popular investment vehicle for many people.
 You can open an individual account at most online brokers but remember that you’ll pay taxes on capital gains and dividends earned in that account.

 - Account minimums.
 Most online brokers have very low account minimums, but if you opt to go with a robo-advisor, you could see account minimums of $5,000 or higher for premium services.
 Make sure you can meet the account requirements before opening an account with a broker.

 - Reliability.
 During times of extreme volatility, some brokers have had problems with their platforms going down.
 This is never good, but it can be especially frustrating during times of market stress.
 Check to see if brokers you’re considering have a history of outages during times of heightened activity.
 If you expect to be an active trader, this could be a red flag.

 - Tools and other features.
 Brokers can offer a lot more than simply trading services.
 Some provide educational resources, which can be particularly useful for those new to investing, while others offer research for those searching for their next great investment idea.
 Many brokers have started offering fractional shares, which allows investors to purchase amounts less than a share, in the event they choose not to buy an entire one.

 - Customer support.
 No one likes having to reach out to customer support for help with a problem, but when you need to it’s nice to be able to get a hold of someone quickly.
-Some online brokers offer support through the phone or online chat for a majority of the day, while others are harder to get in touch with.
+Some online brokers offer support through the phone or online chat for much of the day, while others are harder to get in touch with.
 Some of the newer online brokers have received complaints related to customer service, so be sure to understand how you can get help with your account when choosing a broker.